Home

 We are looking for Early Design Partners, so, if you want to evaluate DiceDB, block our calendar. always up for a chat.

-[!CAUTION] DiceDB is under development and it supports a subset of Redis commands.
-So, please do not use it in production.
-But, feel free to go through the open issues and contribute to help us speed up the development.
+[!CAUTION] DiceDB is under active development and supports a subset of Redis commands.
+Inconsistent behavior is expected.
+Feel free to go through the open issues and contribute to help us speed up the development.

 Want to contribute?